vrslev/chord-chart/README.md

-# Rust, Python and JavaScript library for chord chart represenation and transposition.
+# Python and JavaScript library for chord chart validation and transposition.

+→ Check Python package

 **WIP.**